HeardLibrary/digital-scholarship/lod/wikibase.md

 There are many other properties associated with the entities, the statement instances, and the reference instances.
 For a complete listing, see [this annotated dump](https://github.com/HeardLibrary/digital-scholarship/blob/master/data/rdf/wikibase/wikibase-dump.ttl) of the Wikibase dataset after the items and properties discussed above had been created.
 At this point, we don't care about most of these details.
 However, there is one more bit that we need to know in order to examine what's going on in our Wikibase database.

-Because there are two specific kinds of properties (actually more than two, but we'll ignore the others) that are associated with every generic property, Wikidata defines an instance of an entity that's a generic property, then assoicates that generic property with the specific direct (`wdt:` namespace) and simple (`p:` namespace) properties.
+Because there are at least three specific kinds of properties (we'll ignore the others for now) that are associated with every generic property, Wikidata defines an instance of an entity that's a generic property, then assoicates that generic property with the specific direct (`wdt:` namespace) and simple (`p:` namespace) properties.
 The labels and descriptions are linked to the generic property, so that they don't have to be repeated for all of the other flavors of the property.
-Here's an example:
+Here's an example in Turtle:

 ```turtle
 wd:P2